 The court will need to find that these individuals lack the capacity or ability to do the necessary acts associated with everyday living in order to legally appoint a guardian to provide assistance.
 Legal guardians, once established, have the authority to make decisions for their ward and represent their ward’s personal and financial interests.

-What Does a Guardianship Lawyer Do?
+What Does a Lawyer Do for These?

 It’s important to note that Florida laws don’t easily allow you to go into someone else’s bank account, pay their bills, sell their property, or transfer their assets to their spouse or children.
 For security and legal reasons, a court proceeding will be necessary to appoint you as the responsible party over your finances.